macmpi/berryboot-scripts/README.md

 # berryboot integration scripts
-Repo for (hopefully) usefull berryboot integration scripts for various popular distributions
+Repo for (hopefully) usefull berryboot integration scripts for few popular distributions

 For each supported Distibution, a 1-line shell command is provided to run the installer which downloads a genuine image, patches-it, and then installs it for use inside berryboot.